Hi-Folks/gh-actions-yaml-generator/README.md

 - execute __Browser Test__ via Laravel Dusk.
 - Run __Deployments__ via Ploi using [Ploi Deploy Action](https://github.com/Glennmen/ploi-deploy-action).

-This is a Work In Progress, we are adding new features...

-If you want to test and use quickly this tool, I deployed the codebase (main branch) on Digital Ocean Platform:
+If you want to test and use quickly this tool, I deployed the codebase (`develop` branch) on Digital Ocean Platform:

 - [Ghygen Demo](https://ghygen.hi-folks.dev/).

 If you want to start using it locally you can clone the repo and install it following the instructions below.

 ## Command line
-Experimental and "magical" feature: Ghygen ships also a command for generating **automatically** a GitHub Actions workflow Yaml file.
+Ghygen is also a command line tool for generating **automatically** a GitHub Actions workflow Yaml file.
 You can install Gygen as project with composer:
 ```shell
 composer create-project hi-folks/ghygen